Krishn Kanhai: Career

-Krishn Kanhai got his latest art work unveiled by Prime Minister Shri Narendra Modi.
-The life-size portrait of Sardar Vallabhbhai Patel impressed PM Modi so be a special place for the painting.
-When Pm Modi Saw the Painting, he said that “he wanted it to be kept at the statue of Unity at Kewadia, Gujarat.
-That is the of biggest compliment that I could get.
-Lakhs of People visit the Statue of Unity.
-It will be a big thing for me,” Kanhai says.

-A life size portrait of Bharat Ratna, Shri Atal Bihari Vajpayee former Prime Minister of India, painted by Krishn Kanhai, hangs in the Central Hall of the Parliament at New Delhi, which was inaugurated in February 2019 by President of India, Shri Ramnath Kovind in the presence of our Prime Minister Shri Narendra Modi and several others.

-Modest to the core, Kanhai is an artist of International fame known to the political elite of the world, with several Presidents and Prime Ministers among his clients whose portraits were done by him in 2000.
-The list includes names like Prime Minister Atal Bihari Vajpayee and former Deputy Prime Minister of India Lal Krishna Advani, besides the eminent industrialist Aditya Birla and his wife Rajshri Birla together with, one of her own kind politician, film actor and dream girl Hema Malini.
+Over the course of his career Krishn Kanhai made more than 5000 paintings, approximately 800 portraits, approximately 700 contemporary paintings and more than 3500 gold paintings.
+Kanhai is an India artist known for his paintings of several former presidents and prime ministers of India.
+The list includes names like former Prime Minister of India Atal Bihari Vajpayee and former Deputy Prime Minister Lal Krishna Advani, besides the eminent industrialist Aditya Birla and his wife Rajshri Birla together with, one of her own kind politician, film actor and dream girl Hema Malini.
 For his outstanding and original contribution to the art of portraits, painting, the Government honoured him with Padmashri in 2004.
 He is also recipient of the National Kalidas Award 2009-10 from the Government of Madhya Pradesh as well as Yash Bharti Award from Uttar Pradesh Government (2015), and many more.

+Krishn Kanhai got his art work unveiled by Prime Minister Narendra Modi.
+The life-size portrait of Sardar Vallabhbhai Patel was placed in the Statue of Unity at the behest of Prime Minister Modi.

+A life size portrait of Bharat Ratna awardee and former Prime Minister of India, Shri Atal Bihari Vajpayee, hangs in the Central Hall of the Parliament at New Delhi, which was inaugurated in February 2019 by President of India, Shri Ramnath Kovind in the presence of our Prime Minister Shri Narendra Modi and several others.

-On request from the Uttar Pradesh Government Krishn Kanhai painted 59 portraits of UP leaders, 22 Chief Ministers of UP- past and present along with 20 past and present Speakers of the UP Assembly besides three portraits of Mahatma Gandhi, One portrait of Dr. Rajendra Prasad, one portrait of Dr. Bhim Rao Ambedkar & 12 portraits of Sabhapati of Vidhan Parishad.
+On a request from the Uttar Pradesh Government Krishn Kanhai painted 59 portraits of UP leaders, 22 Chief Ministers of UP- past and present along with 20 past and present Speakers of the UP Assembly besides three portraits of Mahatma Gandhi, One portrait of Dr. Rajendra Prasad, one portrait of Dr. Bhim Rao Ambedkar & 12 portraits of Sabhapati of Vidhan Parishad.